 The OIG greatly appreciates the cooperation and courtesies extended to RMA and to us by the Office of the Chief Information Officer, Chief Privacy Officer, Financial Management Office, and Office of the Executive Director throughout the FISMA audit.

-If you have any questions or concerns regarding this report, please contact me at (202) 326-3527, or by email at akatsaros@ftc.gov.
+If you have any questions or concerns regarding this report, please contact me at (202) 326-3527.